Cummins originally sponsored this look at summer travel in the American West.

 Summer destinations in the American West without the crowds

 Back to choosing summer travel that isn’t crowded—where should you go?
 Because of its wide-open spaces and lower population, a summer out West offers many destinations for escaping tourism.
-While I can’t promise a lack of people, here are six ideas that offer an alternative to popular destinations.
+While I can’t promise a lack of people, here are six ideas that offer an alternative to popular destinations that fit my criteria for best places to visit out West in the summer.

 Sizzling summer fun in Tucson, Arizona